 - Suicidal ideation

-If you experience SAD during the winter and fall months, you may also experience the following symptoms:
+If you experience SAD during the winter and fall months, you may also experience:

 - Appetite changes (craving specific foods)